Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 - scikit-learn 1.0.2
 - matplotlib 3.5.1

-Also, I have to mention that [the article](https://scikit-learn.org/stable/auto_examples/linear_model/plot_lasso_model_selection.html#sphx-glr-auto-examples-linear-model-plot-lasso-model-selection-py) published by scikit-learn website gave me an inspiration, and the following part of the module `lasso_demo_AIC_plain.py` is cited from it, so if necessary, please cite it when using this software.
+Also, I have to mention that [the article](https://scikit-learn.org/stable/auto_examples/linear_model/plot_lasso_model_selection.html#sphx-glr-auto-examples-linear-model-plot-lasso-model-selection-py) published by scikit-learn website gave me an inspiration, and the following part of the module `lasso_demo_AIC_plain.py` is (partially) cited from it, so if necessary, please cite it when using this software.
 <pre>
 plt.plot(
         lasso.alphas_,